DPVelarde/TvShowsSample/README.md

 # TvShowsSample

-This is my trial for Brightcove Assessment
+This is my trial for Brightcove Assessment.
 This app allows the users to get programs in the US.
 In the following figure, you can find the developed architecture:

 ![TvShowsSampleArchitecture](./BrightcoveTrialDiagram.drawio.png)